kylekyle/lockdown-chat/README.md

 # LockDown Chat

+The West Point instance is hosted at https://lockdown.compute.army/.

 LockDown Chat is a service that students taking assessment with [Respondus LockDown Browser](https://web.respondus.com/he/lockdownbrowser/) can use to ask their instructors questions.

 Instructors can see every message sent in LockDown Chat, while students can only see messages addressed specifically to them or the *Everyone* group.